Kate talks about her journey with hoarding: what triggers it, how she got support and how it led to her setting up a support group.

 I am a hoarder.
 Hoarding is not the same as being untidy, because there is a difference: emotional attachment.

 Recently I had a very emotional counselling session, which is a perfect example of my emotional attachment to things.
-I was trying the let go of a cardboard box - an empty box of chocolates.
+I was trying to let go of a cardboard box - an empty box of chocolates.
 Yes, I like design, the box had aesthetic value to me.
 But it’s an attachment - an internal emotional attachment that will not allow me to let it go.

 All week I had worked to reduce my attachment from a 10 to a seven (10 being that I keep it and one that I can let it go).